mahshidhelali/RL-Assisted-Performance-Testing/README.md

 SaFReL:

-It represents self-adaptive fuzzy reinforcement learning performance testing through generating platform-based test cases.
+It is a self-adaptive fuzzy reinforcement learning performance test agent generating platform-based test cases.
 It learns how to tune the resource availability to reach the intended performance breaking point for different types of SUTs (in terms of their sensitivity to resources).
 In summary, It learns the optimal policy to generate platform-based performance test cases resulting in reaching the intended performance breaking point for different types of SUTs, and replays the learnt policy on further testing cases.
 In the current version it uses a performance estimation module to estimate the performance behavior of software programs of CPU-intensive, memory-intensive and disk-intensive types running on the hardware with various configurations.
 More information about the structure of SaFReL and its mechanism is available in: https://arxiv.org/abs/1908.06900